apalmieri/Mapster/Configuration.md

 ### Destination type only

-Setting also be able to done without knowing the source type, by using `ForDestinationType`.
+A setting can also be created without knowing the source type, by using `ForDestinationType`.
 For example, you can do `AfterMapping` setting to validate after mapping.

 ```csharp
 TypeAdapterConfig.GlobalSettings.ForDestinationType<IValidator>()